christianityorigins/website/writing/_posts/2024-08-13-the-origins-of-christianity.md

 After its inception, Buddhism was further influenced and spread by the Greco-Bactrians.
 Pyrrho of Elis, who traveled to India with Alexander the Great, created Bactrian Buddhism [^31].
-This form of Buddhism was further developed in Alexandria and later through Ashoka the Great's syncretic efforts in India.
+This form of Buddhism was repackaged by Ashoka the Great (Diodotus I Soter) in India as a slave morality to subjugate the population.

 ### Chapter 5: Alexander the Great